 Women with PCOS have insulin resistance.
 Insulin allows cells to absorb sugar; when cells are insulin resistant, blood sugar levels will rise, and cells will starve without glucose.
 Insulin resistance may be caused by chronic stress and a high-sugar diet consumed over the long-term.
 Insulin resistance can increase the chances of free-floating testosterone in the body, found in women with PCOS.
 This triggers common symptoms of the disorder like acne, facial hair, and belly fat.

-Thankfully, diet can be used to effectively manage PCOS by regulating insulin levels.
+Thankfully, diet can be used to effectively manage polycystic ovary syndrome by regulating insulin levels.
 The Body Ecology Diet is gluten-free, casein-free, sugar-free, and probiotic-rich.
 The Body Ecology Diet can help to regulate insulin resistance and hormone levels.
-To eliminate sugar in the diet and manage PCOS, stevia reb A is recommended as a tasty sugar substitute.
+To eliminate sugar in the diet, stevia reb A is recommended as a tasty sugar substitute.
 Stevia can lower blood sugar and increase insulin sensitivity.